OpenEvalProject/evals/manuscripts/elife-42214/v1/manuscript.md

 ## Abstract

-10.7554/eLife.42214.001 Elevated glucose increases vascular reactivity by promoting L-type Ca V 1.2 channel (LTCC) activity by protein kinase A (PKA).
+Elevated glucose increases vascular reactivity by promoting L-type CaV1.2 channel (LTCC) activity by protein kinase A (PKA).
 Yet, how glucose activates PKA is unknown.
-We hypothesized that a G s -coupled P2Y receptor is an upstream activator of PKA mediating LTCC potentiation during diabetic hyperglycemia.
+We hypothesized that a Gs-coupled P2Y receptor is an upstream activator of PKA mediating LTCC potentiation during diabetic hyperglycemia.
 Experiments in apyrase-treated cells suggested involvement of a P2Y receptor underlying the glucose effects on LTTCs.
-Using human tissue, expression for P2Y 11 , the only G s -coupled P2Y receptor, was detected in nanometer proximity to Ca V 1.2 and PKA.
-FRET-based experiments revealed that the selective P2Y 11 agonist NF546 and elevated glucose stimulate cAMP production resulting in enhanced PKA-dependent LTCC activity.
-These changes were blocked by the selective P2Y 11 inhibitor NF340.
-Comparable results were observed in mouse tissue, suggesting that a P2Y 11 -like receptor is mediating the glucose response in these cells.
-These findings established a key role for P2Y 11 in regulating PKA-dependent LTCC function and vascular reactivity during diabetic hyperglycemia.
+Using human tissue, expression for P2Y11, the only Gs-coupled P2Y receptor, was detected in nanometer proximity to CaV1.2 and PKA.
+FRET-based experiments revealed that the selective P2Y11 agonist NF546 and elevated glucose stimulate cAMP production resulting in enhanced PKA-dependent LTCC activity.
+These changes were blocked by the selective P2Y11 inhibitor NF340.
+Comparable results were observed in mouse tissue, suggesting that a P2Y11-like receptor is mediating the glucose response in these cells.
+These findings established a key role for P2Y11 in regulating PKA-dependent LTCC function and vascular reactivity during diabetic hyperglycemia.

 ## Introduction